Rest To Be Your Best Self

 Falling in and out of sleep for over an hour, I drowsily wondered where my husband was.

-Later I learned that the Lord had begun to move in a very special way, unlike anyone has seen in twenty years.
+Later I learned that the Lord had begun to move in a very special way during the service, unlike anyone has seen in twenty years.
 Prayer and prophecies had gone forth for an hour and many people were touched by the Lord, and I missed it, because I was in bed.

 This realization hit me hard, and I wondered why this had to happen??
 Didn't the Lord say, "Go, and receive of me?"
 Well, I'm here!
-But I'm too tired to be in there!
+But I was too tired to be in there!

-• Not wanting to come because I was too tired.
+Not wanting to come in the first place because I was too tired.

-• Now missing out on what the Lord probably had for me... was too much.
+Now missing out on what the Lord probably had for me... was just too much for my weary mind and body.

-The next day did bring new hope and I attended the morning service with a heart of acceptance.
-Yes, I missed out on what might have been a great experience with the Lord the day before, but the convention wasn't over yet.
+The next day did bring new hope as I attended the morning service with a heart of acceptance.
+Yes, I missed out on what might have been a great experience with the Lord the night before, but the pastor's convention wasn't over yet!

-By the beginning of the last service on the last day, I started to notice all the pastors and missionaries in attendance were also looking weary and tired.
+By the beginning of the last service on the last day, I started to notice all the pastors and missionaries in attendance were looking weary and tired as well.

 Just then, the Lord quickened to me the parable of the 10 Virgins and I instantly knew what the Lord was referring too.